headchem/StoryGhostPlotter/README.md

 Click "Merge pull request" fill out any comments, then "Confirm merge"
-	This immediately kicks off a GitHub action that DELETES the "Preview Deployment" from Azure Click the button "Delete branch" on the success message This immediately kicks off a GitHub Action to deploy this to PROD Azure In the Terminal, do some clean up: git switch main
+	This immediately kicks off a GitHub action that DELETES the "Preview Deployment" from Azure Click the button "Delete branch" on the success message This immediately kicks off a GitHub Action to deploy this to PROD Azure - confirm this, why would deleting a branch kick this off?
+In the Terminal, do some clean up:
+	git switch main
 	git pull   --- brings down changes, including the newly merged branch